Learning Goals

 VALID_NAMES="[databricks-dolly-15k]"

 Set the concat sampling probability.
-This depends on the number of files being passed in the train set and how much percentage of the fine tuning data would you like to use from each file.
-Note sum of concat sampling probabilities should be 1.0.
-For example, the following is an example for setting concat sampling probability for a train set with 2 jsonl files.
+This depends on the number of files passed in the train set and the percentage of the fine-tuning data would you like to use from each file.

 CONCAT_SAMPLING_PROBS="[0.3,0.7]"

-Set the tensor parallelism and pipeline parallelism values based on the model you are using.
+Set the TP and PP values based on the model you are using:

 CONCAT_SAMPLING_PROBS="[1]"